jodabike/jodabike.github.io/resources/tips.md

 ## Money (USD)

 *Withdrawal:* We were able to withdraw money for free at "Banco de Guayaquil" and "Banco de Loja" with our DKB VISA card.
 But we heard that many other ATMs are as well free of charge.
 However some banks like "Scotiabank" were charging a small fee (~5usd).
 ATMs are found in all cities.

-Change: Currency change at the border to Peru (La Balsa) was no problem.
+*Exchange:* Currency change at the border to Peru (La Balsa) was no problem.
 We even got a fair rate.
 If you enter Peru, it might be helpful to keep some backup dollars for emergencies.

 ## Medicine and Hygiene